Olatisunkanmi/Data-Structures-and-Algorithms-/README.md

  ~the readabilty of your code does not factor at all PERFORMANCE is KING
               ^like  in soccer 3pt is more important than dribbles

-  ! why is time measurements not good .
+  ! why is Hard time measurements not good ?

 computers differ widely in  their processors, so you will often get diffrent times for each comp. ?? hence the time complexity of the code will not be safe to determine.